blackberry/WebGL-Samples/README.md

+# TunnelTilt

+To play TunnelTilt in a WebGL compatible browser, click [here](http://blackberry.github.com/WebGL-Samples/tunneltilt/)

 # WebGL-Samples

-The _**WebGL-Samples**_ repository contains Open Source samples in WebGL for the WebKit-based browser used in BlackBerry&reg; Tablet OS.
+The _**WebGL-Samples**_ repository contains Open Sourced WebGL samples for the WebKit-based browser used by the BlackBerry&reg; Tablet OS.
 WebGL is enabled on PlayBook OS 2.0 when used inside an HTML5 application packaged with [BlackBerry WebWorks](http://developer.blackberry.com/html5).
-PlayBook OS 2.0 is is currently available as a developer preview.
+PlayBook OS 2.0 is currently available as a developer preview.

 The WebGL samples will not run in the regular PlayBook browser due to security concerns.
 However, when packaged